dwyl/flutter-navigation-menu-demo/README.md

 we are going to be adding
-a `showMenu` variable in `_HomePageState`, a flag that will let us know if we should show the option for the user to open the menu.
+a `showMenu` variable in `_HomePageState`, a flag that will let us know if we should show the option for the person to open the menu.

 ```dart
 class _HomePageState extends State<HomePage> {